makersacademy/bowling-challenge/README.md

 ##Setup##

-A sinatra server is setup with a rackup config file, therefore from the terminal you can run `rackup` and then navigate to localhost:9292/SpecRunner.html, where you will be presented with the Jasmine tests.
+A sinatra server (`gem install sinatra` if you have not got the gem) is setup with a rackup config file, therefore from the terminal you can run `rackup` and then navigate to localhost:9292/, where you will be presented with the Jasmine tests.
 From the console start a new game by running:

 `game = new Game` to create a new game